calm1205/sample_app/README.md

 This is first commit.

-Hello my name is gin.
+Hello my name is ginnan.
 I want to create a sinple blog.